President (corporate title): Disciplinary procedures

 If the president exceeds the given authority, engages in misconduct, or fails to perform the duties, the president may face disciplinary procedures.
 Such procedures may include censure, suspension, or removal from office.
 The rules of the particular organization would provide details on who can perform these disciplinary procedures and the extent that they can be done.
 Usually, whoever appointed or elected the president has the power to discipline this officer.

 President-elect

 Some organizations may have a position of president-elect in addition to the position of president.
 Generally the membership of the organization elects a president-elect and when the term of the outgoing president is complete, the president-elect automatically becomes president.

 Immediate past president

 Some organizations may have a position of immediate past president in addition to the position of president.
 In those organizations, when the term of the president is complete, that person automatically fills the position of immediate past president.
 The organization can have such a position only if the bylaws provide it.
 The duties of such a position would also have to be provided in the bylaws.

 Life president

 Life president is an honorary title often given to someone who has already served the organization for a long period in a major role.

+Poland

+In Poland, due to the fact that there is a "civil law" system instead of "common law", the equivalent of "CEO" is "President of the Management Board".